heptagonbs/opncld_base/README.md

 # opncld_base
-Server setup for docker-compose projects
+Server setup for projects based on docker & docker-compose